 Telling Childhood Trauma

 If you have a traumatic coming-of-age story, don’t keep it inside you; it won’t do anyone any good there, least of all you.
 Tell it.
+Write it.
 No more excuses.

 But where to begin?
 A good first step is reading stories of others who went through some version of what you did.
 No two stories are alike.
 Each one is worth telling.
 Each is worth hearing.